Last Updated on Nov 10, 2020

 - One more thing, check out that for Email Fetch – Automatically option selected not manually.

-- Next, if you want to get email on your schedule (Only for the Fetch Options)
+- Next, if you want to get an email on your schedule (Only for the Fetch Options)

 - Choose your interval in four different (Every 15 minutes, every 30 minutes, hourly, and manually).
 For all Email account, that set on fetch Schedule Automatically gone and work periodically.